Early Learning Participation

 - A3: Participation in Early Learning 2020[PDF 196kB]

 This spreadsheet allows you to create your tables by any combination of variables.
-It includes the option of displaying number of enrolments in ECE by service type and regional type variables.
+It includes the option of displaying number of enrolments in early learning by service type and regional type variables.

 Please note: use of this spreadsheet requires MS Excel version 2007 or later.